Enable Location

 Agop Batu Tulug Caves, Archaeological caves in Kinabatangan district, Malaysia

-Research teams discovered the burial site in 1984, leading to systematic archaeological studies of over 125 wooden coffins dating from 500 to 900 years ago.
+Research teams discovered this burial site in 1984, which led to systematic archaeological investigations of the site.
+The wooden coffins date back to a period roughly 500 to 900 years ago.

 Photography locations in Malaysia: temples, beaches, rainforests